BCDevOps/platform-services/apps/artifactory/artifactory-ha/README.md

 ### 3) Deploy the template

 Before Deploying the templates, create your backup pvc target and ensure the ARTIFACTORY_BACKUP_PVC_NAME is set appropriately before continuing.
+This is done by running the two 00 yaml files.

 The following steps will deploy artifactory: